vulkano-rs/vulkano/README.md

 design goals, and the code structure.
 In the meantime, development is driven by Vulkano community members.

-**New Pull Requests are usually scheduled for review by the end of each week.**
-The older PRs that are already in review have priority over the new ones.
-We are trying to push development forward as quick as possible, but the review process sometimes takes time, please be patient as the maintainers need time to check everything properly.

-If something needs to get promoted urgently, please ping current Vulkano maintainer([@Eliah-Lakhin](https://github.com/Eliah-Lakhin/)) in the PR's or Issue's comments.

 If your change adds, removes or modifies a trait or a function, please specify changelog entries **in the Pull Request description**(not in the changelog file directly).
 They will be transferred to the changelog right after the PR merge.